-IV.
-Administration
+III.
+Administration and Enforcement

-A. Title IX Coordinators
+A. Title IX Coordinator

-The College has designated the Executive Director Human Resources and Vice President Student Services as the Title IX Coordinators.
-Contact information for the Title IX Coordinators is as follows:
+The College has designated the Executive Director Human Resources and Vice President Student Services as the Title IX Coordinator(s).
+Contact information for the Title IX Coordinator(s) is as follows:

-Santina Swiger Executive Director Human Resources Kishwaukee College 21193 Malta Road Malta, IL 60150 Telephone: (815) 825-9732 Email: sswiger@kish.edu
+Santina Swiger Executive Director Human Resources Kishwaukee College 21193 Malta Road Malta, IL 60150 Telephone: (815) 825-9732

+Telephone: (815) 825-9732 Email: sswiger@kish.edu

-Michelle Rothmeyer Vice President Student Services Kishwaukee College 21193 Malta Road Malta, IL 60150 Telephone: (815) 825-9807 Email: mrothmeyer@kish.edu
+Michelle Rothmeyer Vice President Student Services Kishwaukee College 21193 Malta Road Malta, IL 60150

+Telephone: (815) 825-9807 Email: mrothmeyer@kish.edu

-Responsibilities of the Title IX Coordinators include, but are not limited to:
+Responsibilities of the Title IX Coordinator(s) include, but are not limited to:

-- Overseeing the College's response to all Title IX reports and complaints and identifying and addressing any patterns or systemic problems revealed by such reports or complaints. - Being informed of all reports and complaints raising Title IX issues, including those initially filed with another individual or office or if the investigation will be conducted by another individual or office. - Conducting and/or assigning Title IX investigations, including the investigation of facts relative to a complaint.
+- Overseeing the College's response to all Title IX reports and complaints and identifying and addressing any patterns or systemic problems revealed by such reports or complaints. - Being informed of all reports and complaints raising Title IX issues, including those initially filed with another individual or office or if the investigation will be conducted by another individual or office. - Conducting and/or assigning Title IX investigations, including the investigation of facts relative to a complaint. - O With respect to Title IX complaints that relate to a College employee as the complainant or as the respondent, the Title IX Coordinator(s) will partner with the Department of Human Resources to manage the investigation into the allegations and recommend any appropriate sanctions against an employee. - O The Title IX Coordinator must not be the decision-maker for a determination of responsibility in response to a formal Title IX complaint of sexual harassment.

-- With respect to Title IX complaints that relate to a College employee as the complainant or as the respondent, the Title IX Coordinators will partner with the Department of Human Resources to manage the investigation into the allegations and recommend any appropriate sanctions against an employee. - The Title IX Coordinator must not be the decision-maker for a determination of responsibility in response to a formal Title IX complaint of sexual harassment. - Coordinating any appropriate supportive measures and ensuring the effective implementation of any remedies. - Ensuring that appropriate policies and procedures are in place for working with law enforcement and coordinating services with local victim advocacy organizations and services providers, including rape crisis centers. - Ensuring that adequate training is provided to students, faculty and staff on Title IX issues.
-Providing in-service training to the college community, including students, faculty and staff, on Title IX policies and procedures. - Monitoring students' participation in athletics and across academic fields to ensure that sex discrimination is not causing any disproportionate enrollment based on sex or otherwise negatively affecting a student's access to equal educational opportunities. - Developing a method to survey the school climate and coordinating the collection and analysis of information from that survey. - Promoting an educational and employment environment which is free of sex discrimination and gender bias.
+- Coordinating any appropriate supportive measures and ensuring the effective implementation of any remedies. - Ensuring that appropriate policies and procedures are in place for working with law enforcement and coordinating services with local victim advocacy organizations and services providers, including rape crisis centers. - Ensuring that adequate training is provided to students, faculty and staff on Title IX issues. - Monitoring students' participation in athletics and across academic fields to ensure that sex discrimination is not causing any disproportionate enrollment based on sex or otherwise negatively affecting a student's access to equal educational opportunities. - Developing a method to survey the school climate and coordinating the collection and analysis of information from that survey. - Promoting an educational and employment environment which is free of sex discrimination and gender bias.